Pelvic Fracture in Children

-- Bed rest will be needed while your child's fracture heals.
+- Bed rest will help protect your child's pelvis while the fracture heals.

-- Apply ice on your child's hip for 15 to 20 minutes every hour or as directed.
+- Apply ice on your child's pelvis for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel.
+Cover it with a towel before you apply it.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Crutches or a walker may be needed to help your child walk.
-They will help take weight off his injured pelvis while it heals.
+They will help take weight off his or her injured pelvis while it heals.

 - An external fixation device may be put on your child's hips to hold the broken bones together while they heal.
 Screws or a clamp are used to hold the device to your child's pelvic bones.

-- Surgery may be needed to return your child's bones to their normal position if the fracture is severe.
+- Surgery may be needed for a severe pelvic fracture.
 Pins, plates, and screws may be used to hold the bone together.

 - Your child has a fever.

 - Your child's pain is getting worse, even after he or she has taken pain medicine.

 - Your child's skin is itchy, swollen, or has a rash.

 - You have questions or concerns about your child's condition or care.